wenhuazang/tf_notes/README.md

 1. make filename queue
 2. parse and decode data into another queue
-3. return batch data(shuffle and not shuffle)
+3. return batch data(shuffle or not shuffle)